Bwilliams523/Hello-Step-Class/README.md

 Hello Class Of Humans

 Bettye is here and im very excited about starting and finsihing the step class.
+Love the skin you in!